smart-fun/Recycler/README.md

 ## Example of usage

 Here is an example to display a list of products.
-They have a name that can be changed by the user, and a photo.
+They have a name that can be edited by the user, and a photo.

 The Holder for the view is as follows.
 The **holder class must be public**!